 Brad Bennett is the Making Disciples Director for the Missouri Baptist Convention.
-His responsibilities include evangelism; strategies for church leaders and families to make, mark, mature, and multiply disciples; and age-graded training events and conferences to equip Missouri Baptists to transform lives and communities with the gospel.
+His responsibilities include evangelism; strategies for church leaders and families; and age-graded training events and conferences to equip Missouri Baptists to transform lives and communities with the gospel.

 Bennett has been equipping individuals and churches in relational evangelism for more than 20 years.
 He has served as student pastor at MBC churches in Salem and Neosho, and more recently he served as pastor of evangelism at Second Baptist Church and Ridgecrest Baptist Church in Springfield.

 Saved at the age of 19 while racing professional motocross, Bennett soon answered a call from the Lord to full-time ministry.
 He is the founder of Real Encounter Outreach, which blends action sports with an anointed message of the gospel to introduce people from all walks of life to the person of Jesus Christ.

 Bennett and his wife, Janet, have three children and three grandchildren.

 Dr. Rick Hedger is the Multiplying Churches Director for the Missouri Baptist Convention.
 He is responsible for church multiplication strategies and Great Commission partnerships here, there, and everywhere.
 He works to support healthy churches that plant other healthy church-planting churches.

 Hedger was born into the family of God and called into Christian service in 1978.
 Since then, he has served as senior pastor of churches in Missouri and Arkansas and in a church-planting role in Tennessee, Arkansas, and Missouri.